 Managing a multi-user website can be hard, especially when you need to assign users the capability to access your site's admin panel.
 That's because there is a constant risk of getting your website attacked by malicious users.
 But, you can overcome such an issue by making use of the Controlled Admin Access plugin.
 The plugin renders a temporarily limited administrator access to theme authors, plugins developers, etc. – that helps them in creating a user with temporary access.

 => Give administrator the ability to choose the pages that they don't want the user to access within the admin area.

 => Allows to deactivate the temporarily created user account and re-activate it.

 It is listed under "WordPress" > "WordPress Role Manager Plugins".
 It is developed by Waseem Senjer.
 The publisher name is WordPress Plugin Repository.
-4,725+ users are downloaded this already.
+5,218+ users are already downloaded this.
 It was first get published on December 06, 2015.
-On February 25, 2018, it was last get upgraded.
+It was last get updated on February 25, 2018.

 Making use of the User role management plugins could prove of great assistance to WordPress site owners running large online publications, a multi-author or multi-user websites.
 The plugins, mainly, help in making the administrator’s job easy to have control over what users can do or the admin areas they can access and what they can’t.